Get E-Book

 await fetch(url, { method: 'POST', body: form });

-A Buffer can point at external memory owned by Node's buffer machinery.
-A typed array can view an ArrayBuffer.
-A Blob takes parts and produces an immutable byte sequence for the blob contract.
-The constructor can accept those inputs, but later writes to an original buffer should be treated as separate from the blob's logical value.
-Code that needs mutation should stay with Buffer or typed arrays until the last possible boundary.
-Code that needs an immutable payload for a request can build a Blob and hand it off.
+That edge is also an ownership handoff.
+A Buffer may point at external memory managed by Node's Buffer machinery.
+A typed array may view an ArrayBuffer.
+A Blob accepts parts and exposes an immutable byte sequence through the blob contract.
+Code that still needs mutation should stay with mutable byte containers until the final handoff.
+Code that needs an immutable request payload can build a Blob and pass it on.

 for (const [name, value] of form) {